LIFEHUBBER

 What appears notable

-Based on the project materials, the notable angle is the attempt to make motion capture more accessible across research, education, and training contexts without tightly locking the workflow to one expensive hardware stack.
+Based on the project materials, readers may notice the attempt to make motion capture more accessible across research, education, and training contexts without tightly locking the workflow to one expensive hardware stack.

 Before using